SECURITIES AND EXCHANGE COMMISSION

-This Form SD of ORBCOMM Inc., and its subsidiaries, is filed with the United States Securities and Exchange Commission (SEC) pursuant to Rule 13p-1 under the Securities Exchange Act of 1934 (the Rule) for the reporting period January 1, 2017 through December 31, 2017.
+ORBCOMM Inc. (the Company) is filing this Form SD, on behalf of itself and its subsidiaries, pursuant to Rule 13p-1 under the Securities Exchange Act of 1934 for the reporting period January 1, 2018 through December 31, 2018.

 Conflict Mineral Disclosure

-A copy of the Companys Conflict Mineral Report is attached hereto as Exhibit 1.01 and is publicly available at the Companys website, www.orbcomm.com, under Investors, Financial Information and SEC Filings.
+A copy of the Companys Conflict Mineral Report is attached hereto as Exhibit 1.01 and is publicly available on the Companys website, www.orbcomm.com under Investors, Financial Information and SEC Filings.